bbauska/TUMx-DWAPNx/README.md

   style="border: 2px solid #000000; width:40%;" />
 </p>

-Before a variable can be used in JavaScript, it needs to be declared.
+<p>Before a variable can be used in JavaScript, it needs to be declared.
 Note that, while declaring a variable is not a requirement, it is considered to be a best practice to do so and is highly encouraged.
-Declaring a variable can be done in three ways.
+Declaring a variable can be done in three ways.</p>

-First, by using the keyword **var**.
-The keyword var tells the program that variable can be used both globally, throughout the whole program, if it is declared outside of a function, or locally, meaning that the variable can be used within the function it is declared.
-Note, in our example the variable x has no value specified.
+<p>First, by using the keyword <b>var</b>.
+The keyword var tells the program
+that variable can be used both globally, throughout the whole program, if it is declared outside of a function, or locally, meaning that the variable can be used within the function it is declared.
+Note, in our example the variable x has no value specified.</p>

-Second, we can declare a variable by assigning it a value.
-Doing so, we always declare a global variable that is a variable available throughout the whole program.
+<p>Second, we can declare a variable by assigning it a value.
+Doing so, we
+always declare a global variable that is a variable available throughout the whole program.</p>

-Finally, we can declare a variable using the keyword **let**, which tells the program that the variable is only available within the block scope of its declaration.
+<p>Finally, we can declare a variable using the keyword <b>let</b>, which
+tells the program that the variable is only available within the block scope of its declaration.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 23 constants (17) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">